 An experienced Northern California construction site accident lawyer can determine how and whether to hold certain parties responsible for your lost wages and future wages, reduced earning capacity, medical and therapy bills, loss of consortium, and pain and suffering.
 An attorney may identify a diverse group of defendants, including: the subcontractor who set up the scaffolding; the general contractor; and the entity who exposed you to the toxic chemicals that caused you to lose your judgment and fall of the side.

 Obviously, in the wake of your trauma (or your family's trauma), you will be tied up dealing with medical care and emergency logistics.
 But don't neglect your potential legal action.
 In California, a statute of limitations may apply to your case, meaning that, if you wait too long before making a claim, you will lose your right to do so.

-Look to the Silicon Valley construction site accident attorneys at Van Der Walde & Associates to design and execute a strategic claim on your behalf.
+Look to the Silicon Valley construction site accident attorneys at Caputo & Van Der Walde, LLP to design and execute a strategic claim on your behalf.
 The firm takes Northern California construction accidents and scaffolding accident cases on contingency, and you can get a free and thorough case evaluation just by calling (877) 862-6288.